What the Trump administration has said about disputed foreign elections

-At the same time, however, the Trump administration has refused to criticize some elections, even as other observers dubbed them unfair.
-“We don’t get to dictate how other countries operate,” former White House press secretary Sarah Sanders said after Russian President Vladimir Putin won a disputed 2018 vote.
+At the same time, however, the Trump administration has refused to criticize some elections, even as other observers deemed them unfair.
+“We don’t get to dictate how other countries operate,” then-White House press secretary Sarah Sanders said after Russian President Vladimir Putin won a disputed 2018 vote.

-This week, the shoe will be on the other foot.
-The U.S. presidential election, which pits President Trump against Democratic challenger Joe Biden, looks set to be as tense as any U.S. vote in living memory.
-Trump, has previously refused to commit to a “peaceful transition of power.”
+This week, the U.S. presidential election, which pits President Trump against Democratic challenger Joe Biden, looks set to be as tense as any U.S. vote in living memory.
+Trump has previously refused to commit to a “peaceful transition of power.”

-With disputes over mail-in ballots and the electoral college likely to dominate the post-election discussion, U.S. democracy is already being called into question by election observers from groups like the Organization for Security and Cooperation in Europe.
+With disputes over mail-in ballots and the electoral college likely to dominate the post-election discussion, U.S. democracy is already being called into question by election observers from groups such as the Organization for Security and Cooperation in Europe.

 Maximum pressure

-The Trump administration can often be forceful when responding to election irregularities.
+The Trump administration can often be forceful when responding to election irregularities overseas.
 After Venezuelan President Nicolás Maduro proclaimed victory in a 2018 vote that observers said was deeply flawed, Vice President Pence responded swiftly.

 “Venezuela’s election was a sham — neither free nor fair,” Pence said in a terse statement.
 “The illegitimate result of this fake process is a further blow to the proud democratic tradition of Venezuela.”

-The following year, the United States went on to join dozens of other nations that officially recognized Juan Guaidó, leader of Venezuela’s National Assembly, when the opposition lawmaker said he would use a clause in the country’s constitution to become interim president.
+The following year, the United States went on to join dozens of nations that officially recognized Juan Guaidó, leader of Venezuela’s National Assembly, when the opposition lawmaker said he would use a clause in the country’s constitution to become interim president.

 Trump went on to welcome Guaidó to the White House in February and called him “the true and legitimate president of Venezuela,” though Maduro retains all practical power in Venezuela and momentum behind Guaidó has since ebbed.

 When the protests that followed a disputed election in Bolivia last year led President Evo Morales to resign, Trump released a glowing statement praising the effort.
-“We are now one step closer to a completely democratic, prosperous, and free Western Hemisphere,” Trump said in a statement.
+“We are now one step closer to a completely democratic, prosperous, and free Western Hemisphere,” he said in a statement.

-The United States has used more than just words to apply pressure, however: The Trump administration used economic sanctions to target those limiting democratic action in not only Venezuela, but also Hong Kong and Iran.
+The United States has used more than just words to apply pressure, however: The Trump administration used economic sanctions to target those constraining democratic action in not only Venezuela but also Hong Kong and Iran.

-But experts note that many of those that the United States has criticized for democratic failings are geopolitical rivals.
+But experts note that many of those that Washington has criticized for democratic failings are U.S. geopolitical rivals.
 “Trump has been very selective,” said Jonathan Katz, director of democracy initiatives at the German Marshall Fund of the United States.

 The United States has taken some steps against leaders it had previously been courting, such as Alexander Lukashenko, president of Belarus.
 “We declared that the election was a fraud within days of the election’s conclusion.
-We’ve opposed the fact that he’s now inaugurated himself,” Secretary of State Mike Pompeo Fox News in October.
+We’ve opposed the fact that he’s now inaugurated himself,” Secretary of State Mike Pompeo said on Fox News in October.

-Some allies have also faced criticism.
+Some allies also have faced criticism.
 After alleged irregularities in the September 2019 Afghan presidential election, both incumbent Ashraf Ghani and challenger Abdullah Abdullah declared victory, leading to months of political stalemate amid U.S.-led peace talks.

 During a surprise visit to Afghanistan in March, Pompeo warned that the United States would cut $1 billion to Afghanistan unless the impasse was resolved.
 “We are in a crisis,” a senior State Department official told reporters traveling with Pompeo.
 “Two inaugurations and two presidents.”